MayankMajeji/wp-utility-and-performance/readme.txt

 If you find this plugin useful to optimize and speed up your WordPress website, then please leave a good rating.
 Your feedback will motivate us for good work.

-To learn more about WordPress, SEO and Blogging, you can also visit <a href="http://themaverickspirit.com/" rel="friend" title="TheMaverickSpirit">TheMaverickSpirit</a> for tutorials and guides on topics like:
+To learn more about WordPress, SEO and Blogging, you can also visit <a href="http://unmaskwp.com/" rel="friend" title="UnmaskWP">UnmaskWP</a> for tutorials and guides on topics like:

-* <a href="https://themaverickspirit.com/cheap-email-marketing-services/" rel="friend" title="Cheap Email Marketing Services">Cheap Email Marketing Services</a>
+* <a href="https://unmaskwp.com/snippets/" rel="friend" title="WordPress Code Snippets Library">WordPress Code Snippets Library</a>
-* <a href="https://themaverickspirit.com/high-domain-authority-dofollow-backlinks-website-lists-bloggers/" rel="friend" title="List of High DA PA Websites">List of High DA PA Websites</a>
+* <a href="https://unmaskwp.com/how-to-start-an-online-store/" rel="friend" title="[2024] How to Start an Online Store?
+(Step by Step)">[2024] How to Start an Online Store?
+(Step by Step)</a>
-* <a href="https://themaverickspirit.com/best-amazon-affiliate-wordpress-themes/" rel="friend" title="Amazon Affiliate WordPress Themes">Amazon Affiliate WordPress Themes</a>
+* <a href="https://unmaskwp.com/connect-domain-name-to-web-hosting-service/" rel="friend" title="How to Connect Domain Name with Web Hosting Service?
+(Step-by-step)">How to Connect Domain Name with Web Hosting Service?
+(Step-by-step)</a>

-...and many more <a href="https://themaverickspirit.com/category/wordpress-tutorials/" rel="friend" title="WordPress Tutorials">WordPress tutorials</a>.
+...and many more <a href="https://unmaskwp.com/blog/" rel="friend" title="WordPress Tutorials">WordPress tutorials</a>.

 == Installation ==